 Good communication is an essential part of any job evaluation program.
 At every step of the job evaluation program, it is important that the target audiences - employees, supervisors and management - are kept fully informed.

-As a communication sif, CUPE provides a package of sample newsletters for the joint job evaluation committee.
+As a communication strategy, CUPE provides a package of sample newsletters for the joint job evaluation committee.
 Each of the nine samples guides the joint committee through the basics of keeping employees informed about the job evaluation process - one of the key responsibilities of the committee.

 The success of the communications plan depends on the effectiveness of the committee in reaching its audiences through vehicles such as: